Benjru/SCFF-BNW/frontend/README.md

 //// FrontendCatController:

-Responsible for the SelectCat component, and the RestockAction, TravelAction, and FightFascismAction components.

-SelectCat: Displays selection screen by mapping through all cats, and creating JSX elements with their corresponding images in the correct layout.
-SelectCat must know the current turn in order to update....
+Responsible for the SelectCat component.
+Cat selection happens exclusively in the frontend.
+When a cat is selected, a post request is made to the /join endpoint in the backend,